-Colleges and universities are in a perfect position to blaze a trail with visual storytelling.
+Colleges and universities are in a perfect position to blaze a trail with visual storytelling, especially for companies similar to SheerID that aim their marketing towards students.
 They’re filled with interesting characters and fantastic photo ops, and their audiences (especially students and prospective students) are fluent in the latest modes of visual communication.

 Here are five innovative visual storytelling tricks to try in 2017.

 1. Experiment with video formats

 Video is crucial for telling your school’s story, and colleges and universities are fascinating testing grounds for new video formats, specifically live video and 360 video.

 Think #FOMO.
 Universities can use Facebook Live and Periscope to show students what’s happening on campus right now – while they still have time to put down the books and join in.
 If you use live video to cover the beginning of your school’s resource fair, chances are you’ll motivate students to show up.
 Especially if the live videos used are a little more out of the box than usual, such as getting your live stream Sent Into Space, you can learn more about their space marketing strategies on the website.